GameClay/FlightlessManicotti/README.markdown

 ### GPL Compatibility
 This project may be used with projects which use version 3 of the GPL.
 Please see [Apache License v2.0 and GPL Compatibility](http://www.apache.org/licenses/GPL-compatibility.html) for more details.

-### Alternate Licensing
-If the Apache 2 license is incompatible with your project, and that project is an implementation of a C standard, please contact us and we will work something out.

 ## Platform Compatibility
 FlightlessManicotti is intended for use across many architectures and operating systems.
 While all attempts will be made to keep compatibility with the widest range of platforms, the project does have priorities.